prathamesh-sonpatki/golang-challenge/_posts/2015-02-01-Golang-Challenge-FAQ.md

 **Winner Interviews**

-After a winner wins the monthly challenge, he/she would be interviewed here.
+After a winner wins the monthly challenge, he/she would be interviewed by [Sourcegraph](https://sourcegraph.com/) and the interview will be published on their [blog](https://sourcegraph.com/blog).

 **Challenge Rules**